 As you might expect that gave them some real insight into the process of making vegan substitutes for dairy products and cheese was a natural next step.

-If you’ve been missing your Philadelphia hit then this is going to make you very happy, indeed.
-This cream cheese style vegan cheese is to die for!
+If you’ve been missing your Philadelphia hit in dairy-free cheese then this is going to make you very happy, indeed.
+This vegan cream cheese-style vegan cheese is to die for!

 Grab a bagel and then slather some on or you know, make sandwiches with it, or use it as the foundational ingredient for the most awesome vegan cheesecake that you’ve ever made.